Global solution for the 3D gravity water waves system above a flat bottom: Remainder estimate and the proof of Lemma

-This section is devoted to prove Proposition \ref{propZnorm2}.
-Intuitively speaking, we can prove Proposition \ref{propZnorm2} by the following three steps: \begin{enumerate} \item[(i)] we can first decompose the remainder term $\mathcal{R}$ into two parts: cubic type terms and terms depend on $\Lambda_{\geq 3}[B(h)\psi]$.
-Cubic type terms can be easily estimated.
+This section is devoted to prove Proposition \ref{propZnorm2} and Lemma \ref{L2Znormestimate}.
+The main idea of proving Proposition \ref{propZnorm2} can be summarized as follows, \begin{enumerate} \item[(i)] We first decompose the remainder term $\mathcal{R}$ into two parts: cubic type terms, which don't depend on $\Lambda_{\geq 3}[B(h)\psi]$ and terms that do depend on $\Lambda_{\geq 3}[B(h)\psi]$.
+We will prove a $Z$-norm estimate for a general trilinear form, which is sufficient to estimate the cubic type terms.